yshmarov/yshmarov.github.io/_posts/2022-05-27-chained-select-fields.md

 <% end %>
 ```

 Now when your backend is solid, feel free to add some interactivity to your form with Hotwire.
+This will be explored in the next post.